 The right mattress can reduce or entirely eliminate neck pain caused by strained muscles or misalignment.
 The key is to find a bed that offers the right kind of support.
-“Finding a supportive, yet soft mattress like the ZenHaven, built for reducing neck pain and soreness, can help improve and alleviate strained muscles,” says Dr. Navin Ramchandani.
+“Finding a supportive, yet soft mattress like the Zenhaven, built for reducing neck pain and soreness, can help improve and alleviate strained muscles,” says Dr. Ramchandani.

 Our top 6 best mattresses for neck pain have been selected because they meet criteria for the kind of support and comfort that promises both reduced pain and better sleep.